Naval Aviation Warfighting Development Center: Command structure

 NAWDC consists of ten departments.
 Personnel Resources (N1) oversees administrative functions, supply, security, automated information systems, and first lieutenant.
 The Intelligence Department (N2) provides support to air wing training in Fallon as well as to fleets and battle groups based all over the world.
 Additionally, N2 contains the CIS (Computer Information Systems) division.
 Operations (N3) manages scheduling for aircraft, aircrew, the training ranges, and keeps aircrew log books and records.
 The Maintenance Department (N4) maintains all NAWDC aircraft, including parts and supplies, manages the loading, unloading and storage of ordnance, and maintains aircrew flight equipment.

 Strike (N5) is involved in tactics development and assessment for tactical aircraft and H-60 helicopters, program management and participation, mission planning, and inter/intra service liaison.
 N5 is the legacy "Strike U" organization and its primary function is the execution of Air Wing Fallon.

 The C2 (Command and Control) Department (N6), known as the Carrier Airborne Early Warning Weapons School (CAEWWS) provides graduate-level command, control, communication, battle management, and training to E-2 Hawkeye aircrew, joint and combined personnel.
 CAEWWS is responsible for the development of community TTP, community tactical standardization and the production of Hawkeye WTIs.
 In addition to the course of instruction N6 Department conducts, N6 instructors support the N5 Department as Command and Control instructors and evaluators during Air Wing Fallon Detachment training.
 N6 Department resides in the Fleet Training Building with the N3, N7, and N8 departments.

 The Navy Fighter Weapon School (N7) instructs advanced methods of strike-fighter employment through the "TOPGUN" Strike Fighter Tactics Instructor (SFTI) course.
 It also conducts the Senior Officers Course (SOC); and manages air wing power projection training.
 N7 personnel retain the traditional light blue T-shirts and light brown leather nametags worn by TOPGUN personnel and have their own spaces (shared with N6 and N8) separate from the main NAWDC building that house the heritage of TOPGUN legacy in forms of photos and other memorabilia.
-The NAWDC F-16 and F/A-18 aircraft sport the TOPGUN patch on the tail.
+The NAWDC F-16, F-35 and F/A-18 aircraft sport the TOPGUN patch on the tail.

-The Navy Rotary Wing Weapons School (N8) instructs graduate-level rotary wing employment through the "SEAWOLF" Seahawk Weapons and Tactics Instructor (SWTI) course.
-It also conducts the Strike Leader Attack Training Syllabus (SLATS), Senior Officers Course (SOC), assists N5 with airwing training, and manages the Navy's Mountain Flying Course.
+The Navy Rotary Wing Weapons School (N8) instructs graduate-level rotary wing employment through the "SEAWOLF" (MH-60S) and "SEA HUNTER" (MH-60R) Seahawk Weapons and Tactics Instructor (SWTI) courses.
+It also conducts the Strike Leader Attack Training Syllabus (SLATS), Senior Officers Course (SOC), assists N5 with airwing training, manages the Navy's Mountain Flying Course and provides a Search and Rescue (SAR) response capability on the Fallon Range Training Complex (FRTC).

 Operational Risk Management/Safety Department (N9) manages air-and-ground related safety programs as well as medical training programs.

-The Airborne Electronic Attack Weapons School (N10) is the EA-18G Growler weapons school and conducts the "HAVOC" Growler Tactics Instructor course.
+The Airborne Electromagnetic Attack Weapons School (N10) is the EA-18G Growler weapons school and conducts the "HAVOC" Growler Tactics Instructor course.